Bluerock Residential Growth REIT (NYSEAMERICAN:BRG) Updates FY 2021 Earnings Guidance

-Bluerock Residential Growth REIT (NYSEAMERICAN:BRG) issued an update on its FY 2021 earnings guidance on Thursday morning.
-The company provided EPS guidance of $0.650-$0.700 for the period.
+Bluerock Residential Growth REIT (NYSEAMERICAN:BRG) updated its FY 2021 earnings guidance on Thursday.
+The company provided earnings per share guidance of $0.650-$0.700 for the period.
 The company issued revenue guidance of -.

+Several research firms recently commented on BRG.
+BTIG Research raised Bluerock Residential Growth REIT from a sell rating to a neutral rating in a research note on Tuesday, April 27th.
+Zacks Investment Research cut Bluerock Residential Growth REIT from a hold rating to a sell rating in a research report on Monday.

 Bluerock Residential Growth REIT Company Profile